Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Why use Kaeon FUSION/README.md

 the stack interface will make it possible to develop almost anything with Kaeon FUSION alone.
-We are also in the process of designing a ONE based file format called [Kaeon ACE](https://github.com/Gallery-of-Kaeon/Kaeon-ACE/blob/master/README.md) that will serve as an interchange format for game engines, a Kaeon FUSION interface for building the format to various game engines, and a custom game engine desined to handle the format natively.
+We are also in the process of designing a ONE based file format called [Kaeon ACE](https://github.com/Gallery-of-Kaeon/Kaeon-ACE/blob/master/README.md) that will serve as an interchange format for game engines, a Kaeon FUSION interface for building the format to various game engines, and a custom game engine designed to handle the format natively.